 You Cannot Recover for a Dog Bite if Too Much Time Has Lapsed

-The time you have to bring a lawsuit for a dog bite injury is two years.
+The amount of time you have to bring a lawsuit after a dog bite attack is two years.
 So as long as you were bitten less than two years ago, you still have an opportunity to recover damages for your loss in civil court.
 Just contact dog bite attorney Paul Denni below.

 Trespassing on the Owner’s Property

 Since the law requires you to be lawfully on the the private property of the dog owner, if you were not present on private property by the express or implied consent of the owner, you were trespassing and will be unable to recover for a dog bite accident under California’s strict liability statute.